transceptor-technology/dutycalls.me.docs/docs/rest-api/authentication.md

     ![image - Get credentials](../images/setup-source-dialog-1.png){: style="width:500px"}

+!!! warning
-> **Important:** You should store your credentials in a secure location.
+    You should store your credentials in a secure location.
 It is important to keep your credentials confidential to protect your account.